phyleria/OpenHelp/python.md

 4. `https://github.com/s0md3v/XSStrike` XSStrike is a cross-site scripting detection suite which is equipped with four handwritten parsers, an intelligent payload generator, a powerful fuzzing engine, and a fast crawler.
 XSStrike analyses the response with multiple parsers and then crafts payloads that are guaranteed to work by context analysis integrated with a fuzzing engine.
 It also has crawling, fuzzing, parameter discovery, WAF detection capabilities.

-5. https://github.com/hardikvasa/google-images-download Google Images Download is a command-line Python program ‘searching’ and ‘downloading’ hundreds of Google images.
+5. `https://github.com/hardikvasa/google-images-download` Google Images Download is a command-line Python program for ‘searching’ and ‘downloading’ hundreds of Google images.
 With this Python Script, one can easily search keywords/key-phrases on Google Images and optionally download images.
 This program is compatible with both the versions of Python – 2.x and 3.x